lilagrc/Capstone----RoboPig/README.md

   - build out doc for Pi --> really focus on it
   -- every time motor turns, send post request
   - - extract token
+-- Tech challenge -- the moment i realized the token needed to belong to the pet/feeder, and the code explosion that followed.
+It solved the actual use case I'd had in mind all along, only I didn't realize until it was nearly done.